fraylopez/bob-kata/fun-list.md

-- [ ] Bob does not have any memory yet
+- [x] Bob does not have any memory yet
-- [ ] Bob memory is a map with a string key and a Memory object as value
-- [ ] Bob learns by adding a new Memory to his memory map by processing an Event
+- [x] Bob learns by adding a new Memory to his memory map by processing an Event
-- [ ] Bob can retrieve a memory by its key
+- [ ] Bob knows if he has a memory indexed by a given id